Equity Workforce Planning and Capacity Grants

 1. Should my organization apply for a Planning Grant or a Capacity Grant?

 Planning grants are intended for those applicants that need to solidify the elements of the program design prior to implementation, with the overall goal being to design a program plan ready for implementation and potentially ready for submission to a funding solicitation at MassCEC or elsewhere.
-For example, a planning grantee may plan on developing an accelerator program that will help MWBE contractors who are aspiring energy efficiency and renewable energy business owners training individuals to enter the building retrofit space but may need time to identify partners for recruitment and professional services, clarify the curricular resources, and map out the implementation schedule.
+For example, a planning grantee may plan on developing an accelerator program that will help MWBE contractors who are aspiring energy efficiency and renewable energy business owners training individuals to enter the building retrofit space.
+These grantees may need time to identify partners for recruitment and professional services, clarify the curricular resources, or map out the implementation schedule.

 Capacity grants are intended for those applicants ready to implement but that need to build up in-house capabilities prior to launch or for those applicants that do not need full implementation funds to achieve success with the proposed program.
-For example, a post-secondary institution has an existing HVAC training program, but to add heat pump training, further curriculum needs to be developed and some extra training-specific equipment needs to be obtained; this is not a wholescale new program or major expansion of an existing program but is instead a beneficial incremental expansion achievable with capacity funding.
+For example, a post-secondary institution has an existing HVAC training program, but to add heat pump training, further curriculum needs to be developed and some extra training-specific equipment needs to be obtained; this is not an entirely new program or major expansion of an existing program, but is instead a beneficial incremental expansion achievable with capacity funding.

-The budget requires detailed explanations of the staff/subcontractor roles and the usage of the programmatic expenses and must be submitted using the MassCEC budget template.
-Budgets that do not provide rates per unit (e.g., fee per hour for subcontractors, stipend per participant, etc.) and instead only list lump sums against each line-item may be scored less favorably or be considered incomplete.
+The budget requires detailed explanations of the staff/subcontractor roles and the usage of the programmatic expenses.
+It must be submitted using the MassCEC budget template.
+Budgets that do not provide rates per unit (e.g., fee per hour for subcontractors, stipend per participant, etc.) and instead list only lump sums against each line-item may be scored less favorably or be considered incomplete.
 If possible, verified cost estimates from vendors should be submitted for the budget to ensure funding can sustain your program if you receive the award.
-Separate detailed budgets submitted using the MassCEC template must be submitted for any vendor or subcontractor receiving thirty (30) percent or more of the proposed program budget.
+Separate detailed budgets submitted using the MassCEC template must be submitted for any vendor or subcontractor receiving 30% or more of the proposed program budget.
 MassCEC may require awardees to substantiate that no conflict of interest exists between the applicant and proposed vendors or subcontractors and provide information about the vendor selection process.

 Yes, applicants may apply for additional funds from MassCEC, so long as the proposed project is separate and distinct from the projects funded via prior support.
 In addition, grantees that previously received an equity workforce planning grant may apply for a capacity grant to execute preliminary work related to future implementation.